-Before coming to each class session, you should have completed the Activity Guide entries from the previous class session (hopefully in the previous class) and done the assigned reading from the text or other documents, as listed in the course outline.
+Before coming to each class session: You should have completed the Activity Guide entries from the previous class session (hopefully in the previous class), corrected typographical errors in your Activity Guide for the next session, and done the assigned reading from the text or other documents, as listed in the course outline.
 You are also strongly encouraged to have attempted to do relevant portions of the assigned homework.